DhruvDes/Convoloution_ACC/README.md

 <br>*Credit:* https://www.researchgate.net/figure/An-example-of-convolution-operation-in-2D-2_fig3_324165524

 For a standard 3×3 kernel, this requires 9 multiplications and 8 additions per single output pixel.
 To process the 28,000 images in the benchmark, the system must perform over 197 million of these operations.

+#### The MAC Structure:
+To process one pixel per clock cycle, the design utilizes a Parallel Multiply-Accumulate (MAC) Tree:

+-    9 Parallel Multipliers: Each of the 9 pixels in the current 3×3 window is multiplied by its corresponding kernel weight simultaneously.

+-    Pipelined Adder Tree: A 3-stage adder tree sums the 9 products.
+Pipelining is used here to ensure the design meets the 100MHz+ timing requirements on the Zynq-7000 fabric.

 ### The Inefficiency of General-Purpose Fetching

 Standard processors follow the Von Neumann architecture, where every single operation requires fetching an instruction and data from memory.
 For a 3×3 convolution on a 28x28 image: